 The nature of some of the most widely adopted measures also means, however, that revenue agencies need to respond to significant shifts in the risk picture, which if not properly managed could result in revenue leaks and reputational damage.
 The deferral of payment obligations for instance will combine with other factors to increase compliance risks and reduce the ability of revenue agencies to get ahead of them.
 Other measures come with fraud risks that will sometimes need to be managed in the interface between the tax and welfare systems.

 Deloitte is assisting revenue agencies with the implementation of relief measures.
 For instance, we are supporting the Internal Revenue Service in the United States in the analysis and implementation of policy provisions.
-Our support includes rapidly analyzing the business and technical impacts of legislation, standing up program management and strategic communications functions, and facilitating requirements elicitation through a collaborative, expedited process.
+Our support includes rapidly analysing the business and technical impacts of legislation, standing up programme management and strategic communications functions, and facilitating requirements elicitation through a collaborative, expedited process.

 These risks are further accentuated by the need for rapid design and implementation, which may not in all cases have left time for adequate risk management considerations.